 - All other applicants

-- Upon review of the applications, the IUB Policy Committee will recommend to the full Illini Union Board which organizations should be allocated office or cubicle space.
-The recommendation will contain at least two (2) alternates which will be given space if an organization which is offered space does not wish to occupy it.
+- Upon review of the applications, the Office of Registered Organizations will recommend to the full Illini Union Board which organizations should be allocated office or cubicle space.
+The recommendation, whenever possible, will contain at least two (2) alternates which will be given space if an organization which is offered space does not wish to occupy it.
 These alternates will be on a "waiting list" for the remainder of the academic year.
 If for any reason office space opens up, then these alternates will be given first choice, in rank order.
-If there are no more alternates when space opens up, the IUB Policy Committee will decide if another application process is warranted.
+If there are no more alternates when space opens up, the Office of Registered Organizations will decide if another application process is warranted or if the space will become part of an open communal space.

 - A change in or denial of office/cubicle space will be explained in one of the following manners: